 The first item on the checklist is to declutter.
-A cluttered-up Mac will do is start a bunch of apps when the device is turned on.
+A cluttered-up Mac will start a bunch of apps when the device is turned on.
 There’s an onslaught of unnecessary apps being booted that will slow down your boot time right from the get-go.

-To change this, head to System Preferences, click on Users & Groups and press your username.
+To change this, head to System Preferences, click on Users & Groups, and press your username.
 Click on the Login Items tab and turn off any apps you don’t want starting every time you turn on the Mac.
 You can select the app and then press the (-) button.